maxim-saplin/flutter_python_starter/README.md

 3. Adds the asset to `pubspec.yaml`
 4. Updates `py_file_info.dart` with the name and version of the bundled Python executable

+# 4. Notes

+1. You can skip running bundled server and expect the app to connect to local server.
+You can pass in true to `Future<void> initPy([bool doNoStartPy = false])`
+ - Building and bundling Python can be slow, you can't debug that way.
+ - You can decide certain client to use remote server always
+ - For simplicity with VSCode you can create a separate `launch.json` config and use --dart-define to set this flag (see example)
+ - You can run server via debugger (or without via `python3 server.py`) and also start Flutter app, they both will be using localhost:50055

-# 4. To Do
+# 5. To Do

-1. Proper management of /assets
+1.[ ]
+Proper management of /assets
   - [ ] Handle situation when there're already assets defined in pubspec.yaml
   - [ ] When building for a specific platform make sure to remove assets from other platforms to save room
-  - [x] Investigate "Do you want the application “app.app” to accept incoming network connections?" request upon first launch, shouldn't be any - fixed, didn't use loopback address when requesting free port from OS
+2. [x] Investigate "Do you want the application “app.app” to accept incoming network connections?" request upon first launch, shouldn't be any - fixed, didn't use loopback address when requesting free port from OS
-  - [ ] Fix multi instance launch (currently next instance kills old server)
+3. [ ] Fix multi instance launch (currently next instance kills old server)
-  - [ ] Slow Python startup when launching Flutter app
+4. [ ] Slow Python startup when launching Flutter app
-  - [ ] Awating error code on init, see if can be done faster
+5. [ ] Awaiting error code on init, see if can be done faster
      ```dart
       // Give couple of seconds to make sure there're no exceptions upon lanuching Python server
       await Future.delayed(const Duration(seconds: 2));